svhawkins/B-Minor-Compiler/README.txt

 void decl_fprint(FILE* fp, struct decl* d, int indent);
 void stmt_fprint(FILE* fp, struc stmt* s, int ident);

-the original _print function from the starter code is just a wrapper to this function, using stdout as the stream:
+the original <struct>_print function from the starter code is just a special case of this function, where the file pointer is stdout (just like how printf(...) is just fprintf(stdout, ...))

 ex) expr_print:
 void expr_print(struct expr* e) { expr_fprint(stdout, e); }